Fork me on GitHub

 Length: 10:41

-This guide will explain how to configure Google Workspace to be a single sign-on (SSO) provider to issue SSH credentials to specific groups of users.
-When used in combination with role based access control (RBAC) it allows SSH administrators to define policies like:
+This guide explains how to configure Google Workspace to be a single sign-on (SSO) provider that issues Teleport credentials to specific groups of users.
+When you use Google Workspace in combination with Teleport role-based access control (RBAC), you can define policies like the following:

-• Only members of "DBA" Google group can SSH into machines running PostgreSQL.
+• Only members of the "DBA" Google group can connect to PostgreSQL databases.

-• Developers must never SSH into production servers.
+• Developers must never use SSH to access production servers.

 Prerequisites

-• Ability to create a Google Cloud project, which requires signing up for Google Cloud.
-Note that this guide will not require using any paid Google Cloud services.
+• You can sign up for Google Cloud and create a Google Cloud project.
+Note that this guide doesn't require using any paid Google Cloud services.

-• Ability to set up Google Workspace groups.
+• You can set up Google Workspace groups.

-• Teleport role with access to maintaining oidc resources.
-This is available in the default editor role.
+• You have a Teleport role with permission to maintain oidc resources.
+This permission is available in the preset editor role.

 tctl status